NVIDIA/cuda-python/cuda_bindings/README.md

 ### Cython Unit Tests

-Cython tests are located under `tests/cython` and need to be built.
+Cython tests are located in `tests/cython` and need to be built.
 Furthermore they need CUDA Toolkit headers matching the major-minor of CUDA Python.
 To build them:

 1. Setup environment variable `CUDA_HOME` with the path to the CUDA Toolkit installation.
 2. Run `build_tests` script located in `test/cython` appropriate to your platform.
 This will both Cythonize the tests and build them.